 That’s it.
 A good, entertaining, clever, moving, funny story.
 One with, you know, a narrative.
 A plot.
 Where something happens—something remarkable, touching, unexpected, hilarious.
 Let me say it again: a good story.
 One you’d like to hear or read.
 Most especially, a true story.
 Something special that happened to you.
 That’s the garden writing I most want.

 And, please, try to show us the story, not tell us about it.
 Remember the old high-school English-class dictum: Show, don’t tell.
-Take us through the experiences in your garden writing with trenchant details and tight descriptions.
-Don’t say it was profound or funny or beautiful: make us experience the feelings by taking us through them with you.
-(Hint: Dialogue is good.)
+Take us through the experiences with you with trenchant details and tight descriptions.
+Don’t say it was profound or funny or beautiful: make us experience the feelings.
+(Hint: dialogue is a good thing.)
+(Names, too, not just “my husband.”)

 2) We’re not opposed to essays, but the good ones a) evolve directly from personal experience and b) offer new insights or at least new ways of expressing old insights.
-They’re not just the same garden writing we’ve all seen before.
 We’re not opposed to fiction, either, but don’t you agree that it should offer something special that the nonfiction stories we get don’t (i.e., don’t just imitate reality).

 3) One thing for sure, we don’t want sappy, gooey writing.
 Tender, moving, poignant is wonderful.
 But syrupy garden writing is a big trap GreenPrints has to avoid.
 (Another is preachy.
-We can all read lectures and sermons other places, n’est-ce pas?)
+We can all read lectures and sermons other places, oui?)

 4) Strong endings.
 Many, many, many times I send pieces back to say, “This peters out.
 The ending is weak, obvious, trite.
 Give me a creative, witty, forceful conclusion.
 Stop the piece with a wham, not a whimper.”
 A good ending (some of which make a clever reference back to the beginning) can lift a whole piece of garden writing a notch and make it end with an exclamation point of strength, instead of, well . . . just . . . fading . . . away . . .

 5) Length?
 I don’t know.
-Since we’re digest-sized, most of our pieces are no more than 2,000 words.
+We’re digest-sized, so most pieces are no more than 2,000 words.
 But write what you have to.
-If it’s good garden writing, we’ll work out length problems.

 6) Payment?
 Did you have to ask?
 We pay miserably; top payment is $150 and we often pay less.
 I apologize.
 You deserve more.
 If GreenPrints ever starts paying me better than miserably, I will be only too glad to pay more.
 (Right now, I’m working for peanuts. small peanuts.)
 We pay on acceptance, buy First North American Serial Rights (unless you’ve already published it somewhere else first; we’re happy to reprint garden writing pieces—as long as they’re good!).